jmeowmeow/PixieReport/express-progress/done.md

 * Use station and dollset params in navigation links.
 * Nearby Stations To This Station page.
 * Nearby Stations To: navigate by +/- 1 or 5 degrees of lat/long.
+* Pixie picker prototype with preview for doll sets and C/F units.

 ## Soft Launch
 * ExpressJS up on pixiereport site! (at :3000, not broadly circulated)